corwin-31/fbxtool/README.md

 Install
 -------

 If you have the fbxapitool, just download tools you want.
 Don't forget to configure parameters to use your freebox, the default may not work...
-Moreover, you'll to grant rights to the "fbxapitool" using Freebox OS web app.
+Moreover, you'll have to grant access to the "fbxapitool" using Freebox OS web app.

 Available tools
 ---------------